Audio Version [click the globe to change language]

 Those things are half-truths.
 I’ve tested websites with over 30 active plugins that ran like a dream, as well as sites without cache plugins that flew like the wind on cheap shared hosting.

 - cache plugins can help with speed, and they usually implement Gzip compression.
-Ahem… that is the reason for the significant speed improvement.
-Moreover, you can implement Gzip compression with a line of code in your .htaccess file (but this tutorial is about no coding, so I’ll show you how to implement Gzip compression for faster page loading without coding and I will add a link for you to see the .htaccess hack if you decide you want to have a go at the manual way).
+Ahem… that is the main reason for the significant speed improvement.
+And you can implement Gzip compression with a line of code in your .htaccess file (but this tutorial is about no coding, so I’ll show you how to implement Gzip compression for faster page loading without coding and I will add a link for you to see the .htaccess hack if you decide you want to have a go at the manual way).

 So, as I say, cache plugins do have a place in your stack.
 I sometimes use them, and I sometimes don’t.
 I just wanted to make a small but important point because cache plugins are often presented as the solution to speeding up WordPress – especially by vendors of caching plugins – and there’s an ongoing debate about which ultra-fast cache plugin is best to make WordPress fly like a rocket, which really adds fuel to this confusing topic.